cimgui/cimgui/README.md

 * currently this wrapper is based on version [1.62WIP of imgui](https://github.com/ocornut/imgui/)
 * does not compile with pure C compiler yet (for writing bindings in languages that are able to use C-ABI it is enough though, see D-bindings)

+# auto binding generation

+* update imgui folder to the version you desire.
+* run vimgui/generator/generator.bat (or make a .sh version and please PR) with gcc and Lua on your PATH.

 # usage

 * clone